David Ogden Stiers: M*A*S*H (1977–1983)

 In 1977, Stiers joined the cast of the CBS sitcom M*A*S*H. As Major Charles Emerson Winchester III, MD, Stiers filled the void created by the departure of actor Larry Linville's Frank Burns character.
-In contrast to the buffoonish Burns, Winchester was articulate and socially sophisticated, and a highly talented surgeon who presented a very different type of foil to Alan Alda's Hawkeye Pierce and Mike Farrell's B.J.
+In contrast to the buffoonish Burns, Winchester was articulate, socially sophisticated, and a highly talented surgeon; he presented a different type of foil to Alan Alda's Hawkeye Pierce and Mike Farrell's B.J.
 Hunnicutt.
-Burns usually served as the butt of practical jokes instigated by Pierce or Hunnicutt, was frequently inundated with insults for which he had no comebacks, and was often harshly criticized for his surgical skills.
+Burns usually served as the butt of practical jokes by Pierce or Hunnicutt, was frequently inundated with insults for which he had no comebacks, and was often harshly criticized for his surgical skills.
 Winchester, however, presented a challenge to his colleagues' displays of irreverence, since his surgical skills could match or even outshine their own, and when it came to pranks and insults, he frequently outmaneuvered his opponent; his patrician manner and aversion to puerile behavior served as the target for his fellow surgeons' barbs and jokes.
 At times, however, Winchester could align himself with Pierce and Hunnicutt, and the occasional tantrum aside, held considerable admiration for his commanding officer, Harry Morgan's Colonel Sherman T. Potter.
 For his portrayal of the pompous but emotionally complex Boston aristocrat, Stiers received two Emmy Award nominations.

 Other television work

 After M*A*S*H completed its run in 1983, Stiers made guest appearances on the television shows North and South; Star Trek: The Next Generation; Murder, She Wrote; Matlock; Touched by an Angel; Wings; ALF and Frasier, along with a regular role in the first season of Two Guys, a Girl and a Pizza Place as Mr. Bauer.
 In 1984, he portrayed United States Olympic Committee founder William Milligan Sloane in the NBC miniseries The First Olympics: Athens 1896 for which he received another Emmy nomination.
 Beginning in 1985, Stiers made his first of eight appearances in Perry Mason television film as District Attorney Michael Reston.
 He appeared in two unsuccessful television projects, Love & Money and Justice League of America (as Martian Manhunter).
-He also played Uncle Teddy Quinn (brother of Dr. Mike's father), a world renowned concert pianist, in Dr. Quinn Medicine Woman.
+He also played Uncle Teddy Quinn (brother of Dr. Mike's father), a world-renowned concert pianist, in Dr. Quinn Medicine Woman.
 In 2002, Stiers started a recurring role as the Reverend Purdy on the successful USA Network series The Dead Zone with Anthony Michael Hall.
 In 2006, he was cast as the recurring character Oberoth in Stargate Atlantis.